 Y’all, I’m twitching just looking back at all of that Oak.
 Gross!

 I would expect most people would frown at demolishing built ins, but these were obsolete.
-They were built in 1995 to house a 1995 television, a 1995 stereo & 1995 media – aka VHS tapes.
+This unit was built in 1995 to house a 1995 television, a 1995 stereo & 1995 media – aka VHS tapes.
 All of those share the same characteristic: BIG.
 You could have also gone with clunky.

-We always knew we would use this space differently, and we didn’t want to pay to paint all of that in-your-face oak, do we spent our first evening in the the house getting acquainted with our new friends Mr Crow Bar and Ms Sledgehammer.
+We always knew we would use this space differently, and we didn’t want to pay to paint all of that in-your-face oak.
+So we spent our first evening in the the house getting acquainted with our new friends Mr Crow Bar and Ms Sledgehammer.

-Once demolition was done, we found exposed slab, textured walls, and brown receptacles.
+After demolition was complete, we found exposed slab, textured walls, and brown receptacles.

 We painted the walls to match the rest of the room, switched out the brown receptacles for white, and that’s all we did for about a year.